dzeke/ColoradoRiverFutures/LakePowellTemperatureScenarios/README.md

 Data, scripts, and script outputs that identify Lake Powell water surface elevations for release temperature scenarios.
 Elevation ranges are estimated for each temperature scenario for release through the turbine (elevation 3490 feet) and release through the river outlets (3370 feet).

 ## Data Sources
-1. Fish temperature suitability - Table 2 from Valdez, R. A., Speas, D. W., and Kubly, D. M. (2013).
-"Benefits and Risks of Temperature Modification at Glen Canyon Dam to Aquatic Resources of the Colorado River in the Grand Canyon."
-U.S. Bureau of Reclamation, Salt Lake City, UT. https://gcdamp.com/images_gcdamp_com/b/bf/GCD-Temp_Mod-Valdez_%26_Speas_9-17-2013.pdf.
-FishTemperatureRequirements.xlsx
+1. Fish temperature suitability - Fish temperature suitability - Table S1, page 39 from Dibble et al (2000, submitted).
+This is in file EAP20-06...pdf.
+Digitized version in FishTemperatureRequirements.xlsx, TempDibble worksheet.

 2. Dibble/Yackulic Spreadsheet model of monthly release temperature as a function fo surface water elevation.
 TemperatureModel_GrandCanyonStorage.xlsx (unpublished)